The value of a complaint:

-When I was fourteen years old growing up in Rolla, Missouri, my orthodontist, Dr. Royce G Thomas, offered me what had to be one of the best jobs any fourteen year-old ever had: working in his lab, making plaster models of his patients, developing x-rays, and making retainers.
-For the next four years I worked with a great team of people and learned a lot about running a small business.
+When I was fourteen years old growing up in Rolla, Missouri, my orthodontist, Dr. Royce G Thomas, offered me what had to be one of the best jobs any fourteen year-old ever had.
+I worked in his lab, making plaster models of his patients’ teeth, developing x-rays, and making retainers.
+For the next four years I worked with some really great people.
+The experience taught me a lot about teamwork and running a small business.
 It was an amazing opportunity that provided many valuable lessons that have stayed with me for a lifetime.

-One of those lessons was sage advice that Dr. Thomas shared with me that I have thought about many times over the years and especially since launching AON Invent.
+One of those lessons was particularly sage advice that Dr. Thomas once shared with me.
+I have thought about it many times over the years and especially since launching AON Invent.
 Dr. “T” said, “Larry, no matter where you go or what you do in life, pay attention to those around you.
 Always give your undivided attention to anyone who is on either extreme of the emotional scale.
-If they are unusually happy, find out why – it may enrich your life.
+If they are unusually happy, find out why.
+It may enrich your life.
 If they are extremely sad, you may be able to help them.
-And if you make helping others a priority, you will blessed with many friends and the ability to make a living, because THAT’S what businesses do.
-They solve problems.
+And if you make helping others a priority, you will blessed with many friends and the ability to make a good living.
+After all, THAT’S what businesses do.
+They solve problems for others.
 So never underestimate the value of a complaint”

-Now, more than forty years later, I can think of no better advice than to suggest we all train ourselves to listen earnestly for complaints – wonderful, loud, repetitive screeches of frustration that can be channeled into innovative products that improve the quality of life for all of us.
+I can think of no better advice than to suggest we all train ourselves to listen earnestly for complaints.
+Those wonderful, loud, repetitive screeches of frustration that can be channeled into innovative products that improve the quality of life for all of us.

-The next time you see someone getting frustrated about how something does or doesn’t work, STOP for a moment.
+The next time you see someone getting frustrated about how something does or does not work, STOP for a moment.
 Remember the potential value of a complaint.
 Then try to imagine a solution.
 If your idea involves a new consumer product, the life you change the most may be your own.